 "Even with rain, it was scattered, not widespread.
 Some places got very little to no rain," Chadwick said.
 "It won't take long before that's gone.
 It will be a very short, moderated time period before fuels are dry again."

 According to Chadwick, the forest right now is in the "very high" to "extreme" risk category.
-Although wildfires themselves often cannot be prevented, he says the Forest Service is doing everything it can to educate the public about the dangers.

 Even with the uncontrollable nature of wildfires, Chadwick says there are steps forest managers can take to mitigate risk.
 Part of the prevention effort lies in the Forest Service's Hazardous Fuels Reduction program, which addresses dry brush and trees that have accumulated and pose great risk.
 The forest also looks at hazardous fuels that are situated near local communities.